Wingie/risk_using_llms/src/ch02-data-poisoning.md

 ## 7. Future Evolution of the Threat

 As AI systems become more sophisticated and widely deployed in the travel industry, data poisoning attacks will likely evolve in several key directions.
+The comprehensive BackdoorLLM benchmark released in 2024 and the rapid evolution of attack techniques demonstrated in recent academic research provide a roadmap for understanding future threat vectors.

 ### Adaptive Poisoning Techniques

 Future attacks will likely become more resistant to current detection methods:

 **Gradient-Based Poisoning**: Rather than relying on volume of examples, attackers will calculate the minimal changes needed to affect model behavior, making anomalies harder to detect through statistical methods.
+Research published in 2024 showed that gradient-informed poisoning can achieve 90%+ attack success rates with as little as 0.01% data contamination.

 **Distributed Poisoning**: Instead of concentrated attacks, poisoning will be distributed across many seemingly unrelated examples, each making a small contribution to the desired vulnerability.

 **Temporal Poisoning**: Attacks will exploit the temporal nature of model training, with poisoned data strategically introduced at specific points in the training process to maximize impact while minimizing detectability.

 **Transfer Poisoning**: Attackers will target upstream models or datasets that are commonly used as starting points for fine-tuning, creating vulnerabilities that persist through multiple generations of models.
+The 2024 Hugging Face incidents demonstrated this approach, with over 100 compromised models affecting thousands of downstream applications.

 ### Poisoning for Advanced Exploitation